Fees and Insurance

 Our standard fee for individual and couples counseling and therapy services are as follows:

 Diagnostic Evaluation Session $175.00

-My professional rate is considered standard for licensed clinical social workers and/or licensed clinical counselors who practice in our local area, based on my expertise, education, and years of experience.
+Our professional rate is considered standard for licensed clinical social workers and/or licensed clinical professional counselors who practice in our local area, based on our expertise, education, and years of experience.

 WILL INSURANCE PAY FOR MY SESSIONS?